philsinatra/IDM-T380/instructor_materials/02-command-line.md

 ^ iTerm2 is my favorite terminal application because it accepts a wealth of customizations.
 Some of my favorites include.

 ^ Let's take a look at some of the preferences in the preference pane.

 ---

-## The Shell

-- Bash
-- Zsh
-- Fish

-^ The terminal is an application the runs your _shell_.
-The _shell_ is where you actually run commands and see the output, so everything we've been looking at here really is happening in the shell, and we're accessing the shell with a terminal application.
-The shell can have it's own customization options, regardless of the terminal application you choose to use.

-^ There are a number of different shells available with varying customizations, Assuming that you’re on a Mac, your machine will come with a shell called Bash.
-Bash is a good go-to shell, but there are alternatives that have their own pros and cons.
-Each of these have great features (plugins, themes, additional customization) you can learn about online.
-For our purposes, we'll stick to Bash for now.

-^ As of macOS Catalina, the default shell has been changed from Bash to Zsh (licensing).

----